-These interventions are not sent home when issued, and tutors/Assistant Head of Section will use their judgement at what point it is appropriate to communicate with parents.
+These interventions are not sent home when issued, and tutors/Assistant Head of Section will use their judgement at what point it is appropriate to communicate with parents or record on CPOMS.
 A summary of interventions awarded is included as part of the grades report sent home each half-term (under the categories Lunchtime Detention and Sectional Sanction).